SAP-archive/hana-python-securestore/README.md

 - A functional python implmentation with pip utility for assembling the python dependencies.
 See [Python.ORG](https://www.python.org/)

-- Either the XSA command-line-interface tools or the Cloud Foundry(CF) command-line-interface tool with MTA plugin to facilitate the deploy.
+- Either the XSA command-line-interface tools(xs) or the Cloud Foundry(CF) command-line-interface tool(cf) with MTA plugin to facilitate the deploy.
 This example will use the XSA CLI.
 See the [Client package available from the HANA Express Downloader](https://www.sap.com/cmp/ft/crm-xu16-dat-hddedft/index.html) or the [CF CLI + MTA Plugin](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin)

 - A functional java runtime(for the MTA builder tool).
 See [Java.COM](https://www.java.com/en/download/)